bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 ### Adding Fields on the Fly

 Rather than rendering multiple sets of fields ahead of time you may wish to add them only when a user clicks on an 'Add new address' button.
-Rails does not provide any built-in support for this.
+Quails does not provide any built-in support for this.
 When generating new sets of fields you must ensure the key of the associated array is unique - the current JavaScript date (milliseconds after the epoch) is a common choice.